Frill-co/frill-widget-examples/README.md

 It's possible to directly access (or load) a single Frill Widget or Survey.
 If it's already loaded, the function will simply return the existing instance, making it safe to call multiple times.
 Using the API to load will ignore all targeting rules (e.g. URL matching).

+This approach is useful if your `Frill('container')` call is not where you need to access the Widget or Survey.

 ```js
 const widget = await window.Frill('widget', {
   key: 'YOUR_WIDGET_KEY', // <-- Add Widget key here